Arches National Park Utah, USA Travel Guide

 Numerous primitive and developed sites surround Moab.
 Some are first-come, first-served.

 Moab lodging is the closest base for Arches National Park, generally 5-10 minutes drive to the entrance.
-Moab acts as a central hub for exploring Canyonlands National Park and Dead Horse Point State Park.
+Moab functions as a central hub for exploring Canyonlands National Park and Dead Horse Point State Park.

 General accommodation recommendations cater for various travelers.